Ludusamo/ludusamo.github.io/_posts/project/2014-9-10-AsteroidViability.markdown

 ######The System
 This system determines potential water content based on magnetic permeability of a given asteroid.
 A correlation can be drawn between the magnetic permeability and the water content of an asteroid.
-As such, the system has disposable modules that can be cheaply launched at asteroids to gain readings of the magnetic permeability.
-The module then sends the data wirelessly back to a receiver.
+As such, the system has Magnetic Permeability Assesment Units (MPAUs) that can be cheaply launched at asteroids to gain readings of the magnetic permeability.
+The MPAU then sends the data wirelessly back to a receiver.
 This receiver then processes the information to determine potential water content.
+A visual application was constructed using Java and interfaced with the Arduino through a COMM port.
+Data visualization was done through this application.

 ####The Team
 Nina Arcot - Researcher